ibm-cloud-docs/BlockStorage/replication.md

 Duplicate volumes can be accessed by a host for read/write as soon as the storage is provisioned.
 However, snapshots and replication aren't allowed until the data copy from the original to the duplicate is complete.

 For more information, see [Creating a duplicate Block Volume](how-to-create-duplicate-volume.html).

+## Using replicas to failover when disaster strikes

+When you fail over, you’re "flipping the switch" from your storage volume in your primary data center to the destination volume in your remote data center.
+For example, your primary data center is London and your secondary data center is Amsterdam.
+If a failure event occurs, you’d fail over to Amsterdam – connecting to the now-primary volume from a compute instance in Amsterdam.
+After your volume in London is repaired, a snapshot is taken of the Amsterdam volume to fail back to London and the once-again primary volume from a compute instance in London.

+* If the primary location is in imminent danger, see [Failover with an accessible Primary volume](dr-accessible-primary.html).
+* If the primary location is completely down, see [Failover with an inaccessible Primary volume](disaster-recovery.html).

 ## Canceling an existing replication